Pasang Kikuli

-Pasang Kikuli (1911–1939) was a Nepalese mountain climber and explorer who acted as sherpa and later sirdar for many Himalayan expeditions.
+Pasang Kikuli (1911–1939) was a Nepalese Sherpa mountain climber and explorer who acted as a sirdar for many Himalayan expeditions.
 He died on the 1939 American Karakoram expedition to K2, attempting to rescue a stranded climber.

 Biography

 Pasang Kikuli was one of the first generation of Sherpas to be included on the European Himalayan mountaineering expeditions.
 He was born Sola Khombu, Nepal in 1911 and, starting from when he was only 18 years old, he went on all three expeditions to Kangchenjunga in 1929, in 1930, and in 1931.
 He died in 1939 at the age of 28 leaving a widow and two young children.

 Climbing career

 He was on the 1933 British Mount Everest expedition where he reached Camp V. Hugh Ruttledge, who led the expedition, said he was one of the best porters.
 On the 1934 Nanga Parbat expedition he was one of the very few who came down from Camp VIII alive.
 He had stayed with his sahib, Uli Wieland until he died and then he came down with other Sherpas to Camp IV by then suffering from dreadful frostbite.

 In 1935 his frostbite ruled out any mountaineering but in 1936 he was selected by Bill Tilman for the British–American Himalayan Expedition to Nanda Devi.
 Because of his frostbite he was not able to go very high but Art Emmons, one of the American climbers, said he was "by far the best porter, a fine personal servant, energetic, and hardworking."
 After Tilman and Noel Odell had reached the summit (at the time at 25643 ft it was the highest summit ever to have been climbed), he was the only Sherpa to accompany Tilman and Charlie Houston over Longstaff's Col out of the Nanda Devi Sanctuary, the first crossing of the col.

+In 1937 he was part of Spencer Chapman's expedition to Chomolhari.
+Chapman had envisaged that Kikuli would be part of the summit team, with Nima Tondrup and Pasang Dawa Lama in support.
+Crawford, the other european member of the team, had to retreat as he due back in Calcutta and had been ill in the night, Kikuli had also been unwell so they both descended along with Tondrup who was the oldest of the 3 Sherpas.
+Spencer Chapman and Pasang Dawa Lama reached the summit the following day and then endured a protracted and epic descent.